-Most people will have bad breath (halitosis) every so often, but some will have persistent or chronic bad breath.
-This can be due to poor oral health, or it might be due to illnesses or disease, or even medications.
-It is something that is frequently made worse through lifestyle choices such as smoking, or eating strongly flavored foods.
+Most people will have bad breath (halitosis) every so often, but some will have persistent or chronic bad breath due to poor oral health, or it might be due to illnesses or disease, or even medications.
+It is something that is frequently made worse through lifestyle choices such as smoking or eating strongly flavored foods.

 WHY DO CERTAIN FOODS GIVE US HALITOSIS?